eclab/grains/README.md

 ## Respite

 A fix to make it possible to use 2ENV with fast gate release / raise combinations that often occur with MIDI notes.
+Supports two simultaneous gate signals.

 Status: Working.

 ## Ruckus

 A filtered and unfiltered white noise generator, plus various forms of Sample and Hold.
 Requires Mozzi.
+See also Crackle and Geiger.

 Status: Working, but I was hoping to do pink noise as well, but am having some hiccups.
 Ran into a lot of Mozzi bugs, reported.